bjin/mpv-prescalers/README.md

 All shaders are for one pass only.
 If you want to have `4x` upscaling, trigger the same shader twice.
 All the shaders here are generated with `max-downscaling-ratio` set to `1.6`.
-They will disable themself if they believe upscaling is not necessary.
+They will be disabled if upscaling is not necessary.

 ```
 opengl-shaders-append="~~/shaders/ravu-r3.hook"